NextGen Learning To Elevate Your Airway Practice

 Failure happens.
 Failure to plan for failure should never happen

-If we can’t always predict difficulty or failure then have a plan for what to do when it happens.
+If we can’t always predict difficulty or failure, then we have a plan for what to do when it happens.

 Getting It Right the First Time